Socialbots on Fire: Modeling Adversarial Behaviors of Socialbots via Multi-Agent Hierarchical Reinforcement Learning: Experiment

 \subsection{Set-Up}

 \textbf{Datasets.} We collected a total of top-100 trending articles on Twitter from January 2021 to April 2021 and their corresponding propagation networks with a maximum of 1.5K nodes using the public Hoaxy API\footnote{\url{https://rapidapi.com/truthy/api/hoaxy}}.
+All the downloaded data is free from user-identifiable information.
 The majority of these articles are relevant to the events surrounding the 2020 U.S. presidential election and the COVID-19 pandemic.
 We also share the same observation with previous literature~\cite{kamarthi2019influence,sadikov2011correcting} such that retweet networks tend to have star-like shapes.
 These networks have a high $p_{intra}$ and a low $p_{inter}$ value, suggesting multiple separate star-shape communities with few connections among them.
 Therefore, viral news usually originates from a few very influential actors in social networks and quickly propagates to their followers. \\

 \textbf{Training and Testing Set.} Figure \ref{fig:datasplit} illustrates how to utilize synthetic data during training.
 Since we observe that our framework generalizes better when trained with more complex graphs--i.e., more edges with high intra-community ($p_{intra}$) and inter-community ($p_{inter}$) edge probabilities, We first selected 10\% of the collected \textit{real} networks with the highest $p_{intra}$ and $p_{inter}$ as initial \textit{seed graphs}--e.g., Figure \ref{fig:realsynthetic}, Left, to generate the training set and use the rest as the test set.
 Then, during training, we used the average statistics ($p_{intra}, p_{inter}$, \# of communities and their sizes) of the \textit{seed graphs} to generate a \textit{stochastic, synthetic} graph for each training episode of a maximum $T$ timesteps--e.g., Figure \ref{fig:realsynthetic}, Right.
 These two statistics are selected because they well capture the star-like shapes of a typical retweet network.
 Since the real activation probabilities $p$ of the collected networks are unknown, we found that using a fixed high $p$ value during training achieves the best results.
 We then reported the averaged results across 5 different random seeds on the remaining 90 real test networks with varied $p$ values and on a much longer horizon than $T$.
 Note that this number of testing networks is much larger and more extensive than those of previous studies \cite{kamarthi2019influence,wen2016online,kempe2003maximizing}. \\